 The Evelyn Gordy Hospitality House was first constructed on Piedmont Road in Atlanta.
-Purchased by Reinhardt alumnus Frank Gordy in 1940, the home was moved to the Reinhardt campus in the early 1990s by Gordy's wife, Evelyn, also a Reinhardt alumna.
-The historical home, with its generously proportioned rooms, teak floors and stunning wall coverings, provides a welcoming setting for special functions, events and overnight visits.
+Purchased by Reinhardt alumnus Frank Gordy in 1940, the home was moved to the Reinhardt campus in the early 1990s by Gordy's wife, Evelyn, a Reinhardt alumna.
+The historical home, with its generously proportioned rooms, teak floors and stunning wall coverings, pro-vides a welcoming setting for special functions, events and overnight visits.

 The F. James and Florrie G. Funk Heritage Center is a unique learning, teaching and study attraction for North Georgia.
-Since it opened in late 1999, the Center has attracted more than 115,000 visitors to the Reinhardt Campus for its school tours, exhibits and educational programming.
-The John H. Bennett Sr. and Ethel C. Bennett History Museum, a major component of the Heritage Center, contains the Clarence and Margaret Rogers Contemporary American Indian Art Exhibit: Native American artifacts unearthed in Cherokee County and other sites; the Herbert L. Buffington'41 Gallery, which features changing exhibits; the Sellars Antique Hand Tool Collection with thousands of historic hand tools: the 80-seat Estelle Bennett Hughes Theater; a Museum shop and the Bennett Family history display.
-Other parts of the Center include a historic Appalachian Settlement with log cabins, a syrup mill, and a blacksmith shop.
+Since it opened in late 1999, the Center has attracted more than 149,000 visitors to the Reinhardt Campus for school tours, exhibits and educational programming.
+The John H. Bennett Sr. and Ethel C. Bennett History Museum, a component of the Center, contains the Clarence and Margaret Rogers Contemporary American Indian Art Exhibit; Southeastern Indian artifacts unearthed in Cherokee County and other sites; the Herbert L. Buffington'41 Gallery, which features changing exhibits; the Sellars Antique Hand Tool Collection with thousands of historic hand tools; the 70-seat Estelle Bennett Hughes Theater; a Museum gift shop and the Bennett Family history display.
+Other parts of the Center include an Appalachian Settlement with historic log cabins, a syrup mill, and a blacksmith shop.
 The Lou Reeta Barton Northcutt Walking Trail, with its wonderful array of native plants, connects the Museum to the Appalachian Settlement.
 The Georgia State Legislature has designated the Center as "Georgia's Official Frontier and Southeastern Indian Interpretive Center."
-The Center received the Governor's Awards in the Humanities in 2010.
+It was certified as a National Park Service "Trail of Tears" interpretive site in 2013.
+The Center is a recipient of the Governor's Awards in the Humanities (2010).
+It is open to the public, faculty, staff and students Tues-day through Sunday.

-The Reinhardt campus also includes the Hal B. Wansley President's Home, which provides living accommodations for the Reinhardt president and his or her family; and the Bratton Memorial Carillon, which chimes on the hour and broadcasts messages during emergencies.
+The Reinhardt campus also includes the Hal B. Wansley President's Home, which provides living and meeting accommodations for the Reinhardt president and his or her family; and the Bratton

+Carillon, which chimes on the hour and broadcasts messages during emergencies.
 Dedicated to the memory of Dr. W.M.
-Bratton, Reinhardt president from 1927 - 1944, and Lucy, his wife, the memorial also contains the bell which hung near the former Witham Hall from 1912 - 1950 and replicas of the columns given to Reinhardt by the Class of '34.
+Bratton, Reinhardt president from 1927-1944, and Lucy, his wife, the memorial also contains the bell which hung near the former Witham Hall from 1912-1950 and replicas of the columns given to Reinhardt by the Class of '34.

-The Norman W. Paschall Plaza in front of the Burgess Administration Building was named for a longtime trustee and past Reinhardt Board of Trustees chairman.
-The Donor Plaza includes the names of those who gave to a recent capital campaign and is a popular place for campus concerts.
-The Randall Porter Storage Building and the Upchurch Maintenance Facility provided much needed storage, work and office space for the University.
+The Norman W. Paschall Plaza in front of the Burgess Administration Building was named for a long-time trustee and past Trustee chair.
+The Donor Plaza includes the names of Reinhardt supporters and is a popular place for campus concerts.
+The Randall Porter Storage Building and the Upchurch Maintenance Facility provide much needed storage, work and office space for the University.

-The Burgess Garden, the unique sound garden between the library and student life center, was built in 1970 to honor longtime Reinhardt President J. Rowland Burgess, Jr. The garden features a circular seat from which one can speak and hear an echo in response.
-The Burgess Arboretum, which encompasses the entire campus, includes thousands of individually labeled trees and shrubs species, celebrated its grand opening in 2009 on Alumni Day.
-Many of the plants were tagged by former president Dr. J.R.
-Burgess, Jr. The Arboretum's index map is housed in the Hill Freeman Library and Spruill Learning Center.
+The Burgess Echo Garden, the unique sound garden between the library and student life center, was built in 1970 to honor former Reinhardt President Dr. J. Rowland Burgess, Jr. The garden features a circular seat from which one can speak and hear an echo in response.
+The Burgess Arboretum, which encompasses the entire campus, includes thousands of individually labeled trees and shrubs species, and celebrated a grand opening in 2009.
+Many of plants were tagged by Dr. Burgess.
+The Arboretum's index map is housed in the Hill Freeman Library and Spruill Learning Center.

-Lake Mullenix is a three and one-half acre, spring-fed lake and a beautiful addition to the Waleska campus.
+Lake Mullenix is a three and one-half acre, spring-fed lake and is a beautiful addition to the Waleska campus.
 The George W. McClure Water Treatment Facility greatly enhances the University's opportunity for expansion.